Easy Law for Landlords Course

 You may have never heard the word ‘tort’ but you will find the laws themselves more familiar - they include things like trespass and negligence.
 You will learn about tort law in the context of landlord and tenant law.

 Civil law (3) – trust and equity

 You may wonder what relevance this has to tenancies, but actually trust law underpins the rules which operate when two people own land (or a tenancy) together.
 This section has quite a few interactive diagrams to help you understand how it all works.

 Civil law (4) – agency law

-People don’t often realise that there IS a law of agency.
-However there is, and it is very relevant to both letting agents and the landlords who use them.
+Its possible you may not realise that there IS a law of agency.
+However it is very relevant to both letting agents and the landlords who use them.
 This section will help you understand what your rights are and also the very serious obligations that agents have towards their customers.

 Civil law (5) – land law